guillermo70746/guillermo70746.github.io/index.md

 ### CPSC 120

+* Lab 1

+    Lab 1, part 1 stood out as exceptionally captivating since it marked my inaugural dive into coding.
+Experiencing firsthand the process behind something as seemingly basic as coding "hello" was truly eye-opening.
+The sense of empowerment and amazement I felt was unparalleled, instilling in me a sense of optimism and excitement for the upcoming labs.

-* Lab 7
+* Lab 6

-    Lab 7, part 2 was a favorite because I was always curios about how the game Blackjack works.
-I was able to write functions for the first time that calculate teh correct value of a Blackjack hand no matter how many Aces were dealt.
+   Lab 6, part 2 held a special place for me as I had always been intrigued by the mechanics of Blackjack.
+It was an exciting opportunity for me to delve into writing functions that accurately determined the value of a Blackjack hand, accounting for any number of Aces dealt.

-* Lab 8
+* Lab 9

-    Lab 8, part 1 was also really fun it was something I will always remeber
+    Lab 9, part 1 was an absolute blast!
+It was equally intriguing as it was enjoyable, delving into the intricacies of judging events like figure skating.
+This experience introduced me to the "Open Judge Average" system, shedding light on the actual equation employed to determine the ultimate score.
+Witnessing the application of computer algorithms in calculating scores for Olympic-level sports was genuinely impressive it highlighted the remarkable advancements in technology.